-There is, however, a marked disparity between workers with recent employment contracts and employees with older contracts.
-As an example, the Portuguese legislation reduced the compensation due for collective dismissal for new workers hired after 2011, that ranges from 30 to 12 days of basic and daily pay for each year of seniority.
-For employment contracts concluded before 2011 the compensation is always 30 days per each year of seniority.
+In 2009, a new Labour Code was approved that simplified labour legislation and paved the way to significant reforms.
+In the second decade of the century reforms were introduced that reduced the compensation due for collective dismissal for new workers hired after 2011, that ranges from 30 to 12 days of basic and daily pay for each year of seniority.
+For employment contracts entered upon before 2011 the compensation is 30 days per each year of seniority.

 Other aspects of the legislation have been revised since the adoption of a new Labour Code in 2009, which adopted more employer-friendly legislation as regards the organisation of its workforce.
 As an example, working schedules and the transfer of the workplace may now be managed in a more flexible way.

-The Labour Code of 2009, since its entry into force, has been subject to several changes, that adopted labour standards that are more favourable to the employer, particularly in the context of the work organisation.
-Thus, working hours can now be changed relatively flexibly by the employer without increasing labour costs.
-Also, in this sense, the current Labour Code allows the employer to unilaterally change the workplace (geographical mobility), as well as the functions exercised by the worker (functional mobility).
+The Labour Code of 2009, has been subject to changes improving labour standards, particularly as regards the work organisation.
+Working hours can be changed with a certain degree of flexibility by the employer without increasing labour costs.
+The Labour Code allows the employer to unilaterally change the workplace (geographical mobility), as well as the functions exercised by the worker (functional mobility).